Gaius-Augustus/BRAKER/README.md

 Runtime of this command is ~174 minutes.

-Testing BRAKER with hints from proteins of unknown evolutionary distance
+Testing BRAKER with hints from proteins of any evolutionary distance
 -------------------------------------------------------------------------

 The following command will test the pipeline according to Figure [4](#fig3) (implemented in `test2.sh`):